-As of June 30, 2021, we had cash, cash equivalents and restricted cash of \$202.6 million, \$50.0 million of available borrowing capacity under our Revolver, no available borrowing capacity under our Delayed Draw Term Loan commitments and \$789.1 million outstanding under our Credit Facilities.
-Giving effect to the IPO and the Refinancing, our aggregate principal amount of indebtedness outstanding under our New Credit Facilities would have been approximately \$429.0 million as of June 30, 2021.
-In addition, we would have had up to \$111.0 million of available borrowing capacity under our New Revolver.
+As of September 30, 2021, we had cash, cash equivalents and restricted cash of \$98.3 million, \$155.0 million of available borrowing capacity under our New Revolver and \$385.0 million outstanding under our New Credit Facilities.
 To service this debt and any additional debt we may incur in the future, we need to generate cash.
 Our ability to generate cash is subject, to a certain extent, to our ability to successfully execute our business strategy, including acquisition activity, as well as general economic, financial, competitive, regulatory and other factors beyond our control.
 There can be no assurance that our business will be able to generate sufficient cash flow from operations or that future borrowings or other financing will be available to us in an amount sufficient to enable us to service our debt and fund our other liquidity needs.
 To the extent we are required to use our cash flow from operations or the proceeds of any future financing to service our debt instead of funding working capital, capital expenditures, acquisition activity or other general corporate purposes, we will be less able to plan for, or react to, changes in our business, industry and in the economy generally.
 This will place us at a competitive disadvantage compared to our competitors that have less debt.
 There can be no assurance that we will be able to refinance any of our debt on commercially reasonable terms or at all, or that the terms of that debt will allow any of the above alternative measures or that these measures would satisfy our scheduled debt service obligations.
 If we are unable to generate sufficient cash flow to repay or refinance our debt on favorable terms, it could significantly adversely affect our financial condition and the value of our outstanding debt.
 Our ability to restructure or refinance our debt will depend on the condition of the capital markets and our financial condition.
-Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
+Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which coul

-In addition, the terms of our Credit Facilities and the expected terms of our New Credit Facilities each contain, and any agreements evidencing or governing other future debt may contain, certain restrictive covenants that limit our ability, among other things, to engage in certain activities that are in our long-term best interests and align with our business strategies or operations, including our ability to:
+In addition, the terms of our New Credit Facility contain, and any agreements evidencing or governing other future debt may contain, certain restrictive covenants that limit our ability, among other things, to engage in certain activities that are in our long-term best interests and align with our business strategies or operations, including our ability to:

-- incur liens on property, assets or revenues; - incur or assume additional debt or amend our debt and other material agreements; - declare or make distributions and redeem or repurchase equity interests or issue preferred stock; - prepay, redeem or repurchase debt; - make investments; - · engage in certain business activities; and - engage in certain mergers and asset sales.
+- · incur liens on property, assets or revenues; - incur or assume additional debt or amend our debt and other material agreements; - declare or make distributions and redeem or repurchase equity interests or issue preferred stock; - prepay, redeem or repurchase debt; - make investments; - · engage in certain business activities; and - engage in certain mergers and asset sales.